Pranavgupta14/TrexRunner/README.md

-# TrexRunner
+# Trex-Runner
-The Trex game has the reset button and kind of mimics the real game with bugs
+The Trex game is finally finished and the game resets as when the gamestate changes to end back to play.